loopwerk/loopwerk.io/content/articles/2025-06-12-django-local-times.md

 So why use both the middleware *and* the JavaScript?
 Because together, they cover all bases and provide the best user experience.

 *   **On the first visit:** The user has no `timezone` cookie and the middleware does nothing.
-The `local_time` template tag renders the time in your server's default timezone (`setting.TIME_ZONE`).
+The `localtime` template tag renders the time in your server's default timezone (`setting.TIME_ZONE`).
 Immediately after the page loads, the JavaScript runs, finds the `.local-time` element, and instantly rewrites its content to the user's actual local time.
 There might be a barely-perceptible flicker, but only on this very first page view.

 *   **On all subsequent visits:** The user has the cookie.
 The `TimezoneMiddleware` activates their timezone.
-The `local_time` template tag now renders the time correctly, right from the server.
+The `localtime` template tag now renders the time correctly, right from the server.
 The JavaScript still runs, but it essentially replaces the already-correct time with the same correct time, resulting in no visible change.

 This two-part approach gives you the best of server-side rendering (no content-shifting for returning visitors) while using client-side JavaScript as a progressive enhancement to fix the one edge case where the server can't know better.

 If rendering dates and times and dealing with timezones interests you, also check out the article [“Django Admin’s handling of dates and times is very confusing”](/articles/2025/django-admin-datetime/) I wrote earlier this year.

+> **Update July 30, 2025**: all the code necessary to make this work on your website (so the templatetag, middleware and javascript code) is now available as part of [django-vrot](https://github.com/loopwerk/django-vrot).